aspose-total/Aspose.Total-Products/total/en/cpp/conversion/svg-to-dotm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export SVG to DOTM" h2="Render SVG to DOTM within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert SVG to DOTM?</h2>

+SVG (Scalable Vector Graphics) is an XML-based vector image format for two-dimensional graphics with support for interactivity and animation.
+It is widely used for web graphics and is supported by all modern web browsers.
+DOTM is a Microsoft Word Open XML Macro-Enabled Document Template file used to store a template for a Word document.
+It is used to store a set of macros, styles, and other settings that can be used to create a new document.
+Converting SVG to DOTM allows users to create a template for a Word document with the same graphics and animation as the original SVG file.

+<h2>How Aspose.Total Helps for SVG to DOTM Conversion?</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert SVG to DOTM in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert SVG file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to DOTM.
+Aspose.Total for C++ is a suite of file format automation libraries that enables C++ developers to easily convert SVG to DOTM in two simple steps.
+Firstly, you can use Aspose.PDF for C++ API to convert SVG file format to DOC.
+This API provides a wide range of features to manipulate PDF documents, including the ability to convert PDF to other file formats.
+Secondly, by using the advanced Word Document Processing API Aspose.Words for C++, you can export DOC to DOTM.
+This API provides a comprehensive set of features to create, edit, and manipulate Word documents.
+With Aspose.Total for C++, you can quickly and easily convert SVG to DOTM with just a few lines of code.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}